CORE

 In what output formats will the CORE reports be available?

-• CORE reports will initially be produced in Excel to facilitate day-to-day operations by CORE users.
+• CORE reports will be produced in Excel to facilitate day-to-day operations by CORE users.
+JSON outputs are also available.

-• Vendors and sponsors will have the ability to extend the open-source CORE engine to provide reports in additional output formats.
+• Vendors and sponsors will have the ability to extend the open-source CORE engine to provide reports in additional output format.

 Integration